What Is Wall?

 5. Plywood Wall

-The use of plywood in the interior walls could be is not visually appealing, however; it can still be used as one of the Interior wall materials because of its long-lasting, Dimensional accuracy, and structurally modifiable features.
+The use of plywood in the interior walls could be not visually appealing, however; it can still be used as one of the Interior wall materials because of its long-lasting, Dimensional accuracy, and structurally modifiable features.

 6. Cinder Blocks Wall

-Cinder Blocks Wall utilizes Cinder Blocks made of concrete other coal cinders, which require necessary planning and supervision for its construction.
+Cinder Blocks Wall utilizes Cinder Blocks made of concrete and other coal cinders, which require necessary planning and supervision for its construction.
 It might require an adequate amount of reinforcement for the solid installation of the blocks.